konami99/supabase-oauth-client/README.md

 ---

-### Step 4 — User authenticates on Supabase (conditional)
+### Step 3 — User authenticates on Supabase (conditional)

 This step is handled entirely inside Supabase's servers — there is no code in this app for it.

 Supabase checks internally whether the user already has an active browser session and whether consent was previously granted.
 If so, it skips the consent UI and redirects immediately to the AgentCore callback URL.
-Otherwise, it shows the custom consent UI.
+Otherwise, it shows the consent UI.

-If shown, Supabase redirects to the custom consent UI at `/oauth/consent?authorization_id=...`.
-The user logs in and grants consent there.
-Supabase then redirects to the AgentCore callback URL:
+After the user grants consent, Supabase redirects to the AgentCore callback URL:

 ```
 https://bedrock-agentcore.../identities/oauth2/callback/<provider-uuid>?code=<auth_code>&state=...